hyperledger/indy-hipe/text/0162-freeze-ledgers/README.md

 ## Tutorial
 [tutorial]: #tutorial

 If a ledger has been created, but will never be used, it can be frozen.
-The LEDGERS_FREEZE transaction will record the root hashes of one or more ledgers, and perpetually use those hashes when computing audit ledger validity.
+The LEDGERS_FREEZE transaction will record the root hashes of one or more ledgers in the state trie, and perpetually use those hashes when computing audit ledger validity.
 This has two important advantages:

 * It preserves the ability to do rolling updates.
 Without this capability, attempting to remove a plugin during a rolling update risks breaking consensus if a transaction is submitted to the ledger during the roll out period.
 This is because updated nodes would not be able to process new transactions that were ordered by the non-updated nodes.
 But if we freeze all ledgers associated with the plugin, we can do rolling updates because new transactions related to the plugin will be impossible.
 * It allows the removal of old plugins.
 Frozen ledgers can be removed and there will be no left over data from the removed plugin.
 The removal of old plugins will also help reduce the cost of keeping the network stable and secure.